mazen-samer/Javascript-project/README.md

 - **JavaScript**: JavaScript is used for dynamic functionality, such as managing user authentication and handling interactive elements.
 - **JSON Server**: A fake REST API is used via JSON Server to simulate backend functionality, particularly for handling user data (authentication, registration, etc.).

+**Run commands**:

+- To run the json server go to server directory _cd ./server_ and run **npx json-server .\db.json** in cmd.
+- To run the tailwind watch command go to project directory _./_ and run **npx tailwindcss -i ./client/style/input.css -o ./client/style/output.css --watch** in cmd.

 ## Conclusion

 This e-commerce website provides a smooth and user-friendly interface for browsing and purchasing products, with essential features like category and product browsing, user authentication, and a responsive design.
 It is built with HTML, Tailwind CSS, JavaScript, and a JSON Server to simulate backend functionality.